 The certificate program is open to students enrolled in a University of Iowa graduate degree program outside biostatistics.
 It is also open to individuals who hold graduate degrees in science disciplines or professional degrees in the health sciences and are admitted to the Graduate College as nondegree students.
 Contact the Department of Biostatistics for more information.

 Enrollment is limited; applicants who have completed at least one of the certificate's required courses and whose research will be advanced by biostatistics training are given priority for admission.
-Visit the Certificate in Biostatistics website for an application form.
+Visit the Certificate in Biostatistics web page for an application form.

 The certificate requires two core courses (6 s.h.) and three electives (9 s.h.).
 Students should work with an advisor to plan their course work carefully, since some certificate courses have prerequisites, require permission for enrollment, or are not offered every year.
 Students must earn a grade of at least B-minus in each certificate course and must maintain a cumulative g.p.a. of at least 3.00 in order to earn the certificate.
 They must complete at least 6 s.h. of the required course work after being admitted to the certificate program, and they may count a maximum of 9 s.h. of certificate credit toward a degree or another certificate earned at the University.
 At least 6 s.h. of the certificate plan of study must be exclusively applied to the certificate.